ansible-collections/community.sops/README.md

     no_log: true  # avoid content to be written to log
 ```

-See [Lookup Plugins](https://docs.ansible.com/ansible/latest/plugins/lookup.html) for more details on lookup plugins
+See [Lookup Plugins](https://docs.ansible.com/ansible/latest/plugins/lookup.html) for more details on lookup plugins.

 ### vars plugin